-(b) Qualifications.
-A candidate for Commissioner shall:

-(1) be a resident of the City, and have resided in the City for at least the five years immediately preceding appointment;

-(2) have at least five years' combined experience in one or more of the following fields: law, public policy, social work, psychology, mental health, public safety, community organizing, civil rights, or advocacy on behalf of marginalized communities;

-(3) have adequately disclosed any personal, professional, or financial conflict . of interest that could reasonably be thought to bear upon the person's performance as a Commissioner;
+- (b) Qualifications.
+A candidate for Commissioner shall: - (1) be a resident of the City, and have resided in the City for at least the five years immediately preceding appointment; - (2) have at least five years of experience in one or more of the following fields: law, public policy, social work, psychology, mental health, law enforcement, community organizing, civil rights, advocacy on behalf of immigrant or undocumented people, or advocacy on behalf of LGBTQ people; - (3) not have been convicted of theft, bribery, embezzlement, extortion, perjury, or other corruption-related crime, nor any forcible felony as defined by Article 2-8 of the Illinois Criminal Code of 2012, codified at 720 ILCS 5/2-8, nor any Class 4 or more serious felony, as defined in Chapter 720 of the Illinois Compiled Statutes, if such felony is related to the distribution of a controlled substance; - (4) have adequately disclosed any personal, professional, or financial conflict of interest that could reasonably be thought to bear upon the person's performance as a Commissioner;

-(4) have a reputation for integrity, professionalism, and sound judgment;

-(5) have a history of leadership and community involvement;

-(6) have a demonstrated ability to engage effectively with all who have a stake in policing, including, but not limited to, marginalized communities, police officers, and public officials;

-(7) have a demonstrated ability to work in groups in a collaborative manner that reflects sound judgment, independence, fairness, and objectivity;

-(8) have not been an employee of the Department, COPA, or the Police Board in any of the five years immediately preceding their appointment; and

-(9) not be a member of the Nominating Committee.
+- (5) have a reputation for integrity, professionalism, and sound judgment; - (6) have a history of leadership and community involvement; - (7) have a demonstrated ability to engage effectively with all who have a stake in policing, including, but not limited to, residents of marginalized communities, police officers, and public officials; - (8) have a documented history and reputation for working in groups in a collaborative manner that reflects sound judgment, independence, fairness, and objectivity; - (9) not have been an employee of the Department, COPA, or the Police Board in any of the five years immediately preceding their appointment; and - (10) not be a member of the Nominating Committee.

-At least two Commissioners shall each have at least ten years of experience as a practicing attorney, with significant experience in civil rights, civil liberties, or criminal defense or prosecution.
-At least one Commissioner shall have at least ten years of experience in community organizing that involves a formal affiliation with one or more community-based organizations.
-Two Commissioners shall be exempt from the requirements of subsection (b)(2) of this section and shall be between the ages of 18 and 24 years old at the time of appointment.
+At least two Commissioners shall each have at least ten years of experience as a practicing attorney, with significant experience in civil rights, civil liberties, law enforcement, or criminal defense.
+At least one Commissioner shall have at least ten years of experience in community organizing that involves a formal affiliation with a community-based organization.
+Two Commissioners shall be exempt from the requirements of subsection (b)(2) of this section, and shall be between the ages of 18 and 24 years old at the time of appointment.